MazenAli/PPF/README.md

 ## Limitations

 This is a learning project with many limitations:
-- Only three basic distributions
+- Only three basic distributions.
-- Just one MCMC algorithm (Metropolis-Hastings)
+- Just one MCMC algorithm (Metropolis-Hastings).
-- No convergence diagnostics beyond acceptance rate
+- No convergence diagnostics beyond acceptance rate.
-- Limited to continuous parameters
+- Limited to continuous parameters.
-- No automatic differentiation or gradient-based methods
+- No automatic differentiation or gradient-based methods.
-- Not optimized for performance
+- Not optimized for performance.

 For real work, consider mature libraries like PyMC, Stan, or Turing.jl.

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see [LICENSE](LICENSE) file for details.